yulz/NilPortugues_Code_Challenges_in_PHP/README.md

 ===================================
 This repository holds the following challenging algorithms coded in PHP:

-## What do these algorithms teaches us?
+## What do these algorithms teach us?

 #### [**SuperSum**](https://github.com/nilopc/NilPortugues_Code_Challenges_in_PHP/blob/master/SuperSum.php)
   - Generation of all the possible cases before hand.